mr-phlames/mychi-guides/content/blog/php/setup/linux/mint/index.md

 title: PHP setup on Linux Mint
 date: "2020-10-27T22:12:03.284Z"
 description: "Setting up PHP on linux mint (for the first time)...and fixing some common PHP errors"
+keywords: "Xampp Apache not starting, Setup PHP, PHP plugins not found"
 ---

 ## Intro

 So I decided to setup a linux dual boot on my laptop, linux mint to be precise, it appears to be debian based, and I once saw grub labelled it as ubuntu.
 That's besides the point though.
 My stacks are basically javascript and PHP, so I'd obviously have to setup php and javascript.
-[Setting up npm and node](/javascript/linux/mint/node-setup) was crazily easy, at least compared to the windows environment I came from.
+Setting up npm and node was crazily easy, at least compared to the windows environment I came from.

 ### Setting up PHP